VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 > of retries, it is typically sent to a dead-letter queue for further
 > investigation.

+## Event versioning

+As your system evolves, you may find that you need to make changes to the events that you system uses.
+For example:

+* Some events may become redundant in that they are no longer raised by any class in your system.
+* You may need to define new events that relate to new features or functionality within in your system.
+* You may need to modify existing event definitions.

+The following sections discuss each of these scenarios in turn.

+### Redundant events

+If your system no longer uses a particular event type, you may be able to simply remove it from the system.
+However, if you are using event sourcing, your event store may hold many instances of this event, and these instances may be used to rebuild the state of your aggregates.
+Typically, you treat the events in your event store as immutable.
+In this case, your aggregates must continue to be able to handle these old events when they are replayed from the event store even though the system will no longer raise new instances of this event type.

+### New event types

+If you introduce new event types into your system, this should have no impact on existing behavior.
+Typically, it is only new features or functionality that use the new event types.

+### Changing existing event definitions

+Handling changes to event type defintions requires more complex changes to your system.
+For example, your event store may hold many instances of an old version of an event type while the system raises events that are a later version, or different bounded contexts may raise different versions of the same event.
+Your system must be capable of handling multiple versions of the same event.

+An event defintion can change in a number of different ways, for example:

+* An event gains a new property in the latest version.
+* An event loses a property in the latest version.
+* A property changes its type or supports a different range of values.

+> **Note:** If the semantic meaning of an event changes, then you should
+> treat that as new event type, and not as a new version of an existing
+> event.

+Where you have multiple versions of an event type, you have two basic choices of how to handle the multiple versions: you can either continue to support multiple versions of the event in your domain classes, or use a mechansim to convert old versions of events to the latest version whenever they are encountered by the system.

+The first option may be the quickest and simplest approach to adopt because it typically doesn't require any changes to your infrastructure.
+However, this approach will eventually polute your domain classes as they end up supporting more and more versions of your events, but if you don't anticipate many changes to your event definitions this may be acceptable.

+The second approach is a cleaner solution: your domain classes only need to support the latest version of each event type.
+However you do need to make changes to your infrastructure to translate the old event types to the latest type.
+The issue here is to decide whereabouts in your infrastructure to perform this translation.

+One option is to add filtering functionality into your messaging infrastructure so that events are translated as they are delivered to their recipients; you could also add the translation functionality into your event handler classes.
+If you are using event sourcing, you must also ensure that old versions of events are translated as they are read from the event store when you are re-hydrating your aggragtes.

+Whatever solution you adopt, it must perform the same translation wherever the old version of the event originates from: another bounded context, an event store, or even from the same bounded context if you are in the middle of a system upgrade.

+Your choice of serialization format may make it easier to handle different versions of events: for example, JSON deserialization can simply ignore deleted properties, or the class that the object is deserialized to can provide a meaningful default value for any new property.

 # Task-based UIs

 In figure 3 above, you can see that in a typical implementation of the